streamlit/streamlit/docs/tutorial/tutorial_caching.md

-# Tutorial 2: Caching, mapping, and more!
+# Tutorial: Caching, mapping, and more!

-At this point, you have probably [already set up Streamlit](/getting_started), and even created [your first Streamlit report](/tutorial/tutorial1_first_steps).
-So now let's get down to a more concrete example of how you'd use Streamlit when trying to accomplish a real world task.
+At this point, you've probably [set up Streamlit](/getting_started), and run the ["Hello world" report](/index).
+Now let's take a look at how you can use Streamlit to fetch, cache and map an Uber dataset.

 ## The task